BaibhavTiwari/LearningWeb3/Fundamentals[1-10]/2-Immutability.md

 444
 6. **Distributed ledger:** Blockchain information is stored and replicated across many nodes in a decentralized network.
 Each partnership maintains a copy of the entire blockchain.
 This distribution of data provides redundancy and reproducibility because data is still valid even if some nodes are offline or are affected.
 The consensus strategy ensures that copies of the blockchain are identical and immutable.
 444
 7. **Network Security**: The Web3 network is designed to be highly secure, making it difficult for attackers to tamper with the blockchain.
 A combination of cryptographic hashing, confirmation processes, and data transmission ensures that the network is protected against malicious attempts to alter or manipulate data.
-By following these steps,
 </ul>

 `By combining these elements, blockchain achieves immutability by creating a secure and tamper-proof ledger where data cannot be altered without detection.
 This characteristic establishes trust, enables transparency, and provides a reliable record of transactions and events on the blockchain.`

+#### Resources:
+Blockchain Immutability — Why Does it Matter? [`Here📄`](https://medium.com/fluree/immutability-and-the-enterprise-an-immense-value-proposition-98cd3bf900b1)